andrewharmellaw/andrewharmellaw.github.com/_drafts/appendices.md

 ---
 {% include JB/setup %}

-# Appendix One: Blogging with GitHub Pages and MathJax
+# Appendix One: Blogging with GitHub Pages, MathJax and the Tufte Theme

+## Formatting your Mathjax

+* have spaces between your tags and your mathjax - it's important your raw markdown is easy to read